 Cavaliers Admission Volunteers (CAVs) raise the awareness of the University of Virginia in communities around the world.
-They reach out to prospective students, congratulate accepted students and welcome new students to the UVA family through many different programs throughout the year.
+They reach out to prospective students, congratulate admitted students and welcome new students to the UVA family through many different programs throughout the year.
 You can earn more about the programming through the Cavalier Admission Volunteer Handbook.

 In the fall, UVA Evening Programs feature talks and slideshow presentations by an admissions counselor or assistant dean from UVA and include a panel discussion with a diverse group of alumni in your area.
 Volunteers assist with Group Programs by staffing a table and answering questions with prospective students and their families.
 Additionally, the University visits select cities around the country and travels with other colleges and universities for Group Programs.

 Throughout the year, volunteers represent the University at college fairs around the world.
 As the Office of Admissions receives invitations to fairs, they contact Cavalier Admission Volunteers to staff the event.
 The University provides postcards, brochures and other literature about UVA for the college fair.